cmbpalmer/lg-washer-dryer-card/README.md

 ![LG Fridge Card](images/fridge.png)

 This repo is for Home Assistant users who want cards that look like their LG ThinQ enabled machines physical displays.
-You'll need the LG ThinQ integration already installed.
+You'll need one of the LG ThinQ integrations already installed for these cards to work.

+These cards rely natively on the [SmartThinQ LGE Sensors](https://github.com/ollo69/ha-smartthinq-sensors) integration from HACS, but have been tested to work with the [Official LG ThinQ integration](https://www.home-assistant.io/integrations/lg_thinq/) as well.
+As the official integration is still limited in the sensors it exposes, these cards are likely to operate best with the HACS integration.
+Should you decide to use the official integration, you will need to make edits to the sensor references accordingly.

 This repo contains cards designed for the following device types:
 LG Washer